hashicorp/terraform-google-nomad-enterprise-hvd/examples/client/README.md

-# Nomad Enteprise HVD - client example
+# Nomad Enterprise HVD - client example

 This example deploys Nomad clients to join an existing Nomad cluster.
 The clients can join via a specified tag with setting `auto_join_tag`.